capawesome-team/capacitor-plugins/packages/app-update/README.md

 # @capawesome/capacitor-app-update

-Capacitor plugin that assists with app updates.
+Capacitor plugin that assists with native app updates.
 It supports retrieving app update information on **Android** and **iOS** and supports [in-app updates](https://developer.android.com/guide/playcore/in-app-updates) on **Android**.

+> Check out the [Capacitor Live Update](https://capawesome.io/plugins/live-update/) plugin to update your app remotely in real-time without submitting a new version to the app store. 🚀

 ## Installation